Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - Website uses bootstrap single page application template called "Mentor" taken from [here](https://bootstrapmade.com/mentor-free-education-bootstrap-theme/).
 Template was heavily customize by me for the purposes of this project.

+- Single page application was used to assure the structure
 - Template contains series of links to libraries stored in files that I have copied from the template's folder (folders "vendor" and "js" in assets).

 - Contact form template came from [Bootsnipp](https://bootsnipp.com/snippets/5KRq8) and was created by a user name "kastya".